Samuel Colt

-Samuel Colt (/koʊlt/; July 19, 1814 – January 10, 1862) was an American inventor, industrialist, and businessman who established Colt's Patent Fire-Arms Manufacturing Company (now Colt's Manufacturing Company) and made the mass production of revolvers commercially viable.
+Samuel Colt (/koʊlt/; July 19, 1814 – January 10, 1862) was an American inventor, industrialist, and businessman who established Colt's Patent Fire-Arms Manufacturing Company and made the mass production of revolvers commercially viable.

-Colt's first two business ventures were producing firearms in Paterson, New Jersey, and making underwater mines; both ended in disappointment.
-His business affairs improved rapidly after 1847, when the Texas Rangers ordered 1,000 revolvers during the American war with Mexico.
+Colt's first two business ventures were producing firearms in Paterson, New Jersey, and making underwater mines.
+His business expanded rapidly after 1847, when the Texas Rangers ordered 1,000 revolvers during the American war with Mexico.
+During the American Civil War, his factory in Hartford supplied firearms both to the North and the South.
 Later, his firearms were used widely during the settling of the western frontier.
-Colt died in 1862 as one of the wealthiest men in America.
+When Colt died in 1862, he was one of the wealthiest men in the United States.

-Colt's manufacturing methods were sophisticated.
-His use of interchangeable parts helped him become one of the first to use the assembly line efficiently.
-Moreover, his innovative use of art, celebrity endorsements, and corporate gifts to promote his wares made him a pioneer of advertising, product placement, and mass marketing.
+Colt's manufacturing methods were at the forefront of the Industrial Revolution.
+His use of interchangeable parts helped him become one of the first to make efficient use of the assembly line manufacturing process.
+Moreover, his innovative use of art, celebrity endorsements, and corporate gifts to promote his wares made him a pioneer in advertising, product placement, and mass marketing.

 Early years (1814–1835)

-Samuel Colt was born in Hartford, Connecticut, the son of Christopher Colt (1780–1850), a farmer who had relocated his family to the city after he became a businessman, and Sarah (née Caldwell).
-His maternal grandfather, Major John Caldwell, had been an officer of the Continental Army; one of Colt's earliest possessions was John's flintlock pistol.
+Samuel Colt was born in Hartford, Connecticut the son of Christopher Colt (1780–1850), a farmer who had moved his family to the city after he became a businessman, and Sarah (née Caldwell).
+His maternal grandfather, Major John Caldwell, had been an officer in the Continental Army; one of Colt's earliest possessions was John's flintlock pistol.
 Colt's mother died from tuberculosis when Colt was six years old, and his father married Olivia Sargeant two years later.
 Colt had three sisters, one of whom died during her childhood.
-His oldest sister, Margaret, died of tuberculosis at age 19, and the other, Sarah Ann, later committed suicide.
+His oldest sister, Margaret, died of tuberculosis at age 19, and the other, Sarah Ann, later died by suicide.
 One brother, James, became a lawyer; another, Christopher, was a textile merchant.
-A third brother, John C. Colt, a man of many occupations, was convicted of an 1841 murder and committed suicide on the day he was to be executed.
+A third brother, John C. Colt, a man of many occupations, was convicted of an 1841 murder and died by suicide on the day he was to be executed.

 At age 11, Colt was indentured to a farmer in Glastonbury, where he did chores and attended school.
 Here he was introduced to the Compendium of Knowledge, a scientific encyclopedia that he preferred to read rather than his Bible studies.
-Its articles concerning Robert Fulton and gunpowder motivated Colt throughout his life.
+Its articles about Robert Fulton and gunpowder motivated Colt throughout his life.
 He discovered that other inventors in the Compendium had accomplished feats that were once deemed impossible, and he wanted to do the same.
 Later, after hearing soldiers talk about the success of the double-barreled rifle and the impossibility of a gun that could shoot five or six times without reloading, Colt decided that he would create the "impossible gun".